uncefact/spec-jsonld/docs/tech-spec.md

 This specification is part of a suite of documents that collectively provids the neccessary tools and methods for data modellers to produce high quality API designs based on UN/CEFACT semantics.

 The UN/CEFACT vocabulary is currently published as a CSV file (the reference data models) and variously as CSV, XML, PDF or HTML (the code lists).
-The core piurpose of this specification is to define the naming and design rules for consistent publishing of both the reference data models and code lists as JSON-LD vocuabularies.
+The core purpose of this specification is to define the naming and design rules for consistent publishing of both the reference data models and code lists as JSON-LD vocuabularies.
 This is the foundation specification that makes UN/CEFACT semantics accessible and consumable for web developers.
 This specification will have achieved it’s purpose when UN semantics are published and consumable in a similar way to other well established vocabularies such as schema.org.

 Within this primary goal, there are several more detailed requirements